tprasadtp/labels/README.md

         token: ${{ secrets.GITHUB_TOKEN }}
 ```

-- If `owner` or `repo` are not specified, values will be calculated from `GITHUNB_REPOSITORY`.
+- If `owner` or `repo` are not specified, values will be calculated from `GITHUB_REPOSITORY` env variable.
-- If file specified is not found, then an attempt is made to fetch it from github.
+- If file specified is not found, then an attempt is made to fetch it from GitHub.
-- You can use those parameters to set labels on multiple repos (use matrix expansion for faster builds).
+- To set labels on multiple repos (use matrix expansion for faster builds).
 However, You must specify a personal access token with scope `repo` or `public_repo`.

 ## Authentication